SayleeMJ/CS-510Adv-Java-sjagtap/airline/src/main/resources/edu/pdx/cs410J/sjagtap/README.txt

 Print option prints the details of all flights
 README option will print the readme file.
 TextFile option will read and write into text file.
-Pretty option will Pretty print the airline's flights to a text file or standard out by providing filename as '-'.
+Pretty option will Pretty print the airlines flights to a text file or standard out by providing filename as '-'.

 usage: java -jar target/airline-2023.0.0.jar [options] <args>
              args are (in this order):